yoanp5/Pytest_array_smallest_number/README.md

 python implemetation for returning the first, second, and nth number in a random generated array.

-the test can be implemeted by a user interface or Pytest.
+The test can be implemeted by a user interface or Pytest.

 Version: 1.0
 Revision: 0.9